Daham-Mustaf/GDAL_For_geospatial_analysis/README.md

 # GDAL_Introduction
 GDAL is a translator library for raster and vector geospatial data formats that is released under an X/MIT style Open Source license by the Open Source Geospatial Foundation.
 As a library, it presents a single raster abstract data model and single vector abstract data model to the calling application for all supported formats. <br />
 The  `ogrinfo` program lists various information about an OGR-supported data source to stdout (the terminal).
-By executing SQL statements it is also possible to edit data.
+By executing SQL statements it is also possible to edit data.<br />
+# Note that:<br />
+the resutls of the command lines can be found in [`ComandResultReport`](https://github.com/Daham-Mustaf/GDAL_For_-geospatial_analysis/tree/main/ComandResultReport)

 ```bash
 $ OgrInfo countries.shp